kevboo3/CS433-pokemon/README.md

 <!-- add anything we used  especially if it was ripped from somewhere -->

 ### Audio
-None of the audio used is of our own made a nice addition to our project.
+None of the audio used is of our own, but it made a nice addition to our project.

 #### Artists/IP holders
-Final Fantasy 15 audio: Yoko Shimomura Pokemon:Nintendo
+- Final Fantasy 15 audio: Yoko Shimomura
+- Pokemon:Nintendo
-Octopath Music: Yasunori Nishiki
+- Octopath Music: Yasunori Nishiki

 ## Authors
 - [@kevboo3](https://github.com/kevboo3)